-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

 That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in [siteinfo field="msa"].
+If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Holdrege.

-From auto scheduling to energy efficiency monitoring, Nest is designed to make home climate control effortless.
+From automated scheduling to monitoring your home’s energy efficiency, Nest is designed to make home climate control effortless.

 • Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.

-To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
 By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi